Soyuz MS-18: Engine firing incident

 On 15 October 2021, at 09:02 UTC, during preparation of the ship's propulsion system for landing, the Soyuz MS-18 inadvertently fired its thrusters beyond its planned time, which resulted in changing the orientation of the ISS by as much as 57°, at 09:13 UTC.
 The station's attitude control system then counteracted that motion by activating thrusters of the Russian Segment.
 The erroneous firing of Soyuz engines was the result of a procedural error in the instructions sent by mission control to Oleg Novitsky ahead of the test.
 Fortunately, the flight control system aboard the Soyuz spacecraft had a limit set for the engine testing, which generated a cutoff command as soon as the firing consumed all the propellant allocated for the test.
 As a result, all the propellant reserves aboard the spacecraft needed for landing remained untouched.
 The crew was not in danger and it was the second such incident since the loss of control of Nauka on 29 July 2021.

 Return

-The director and actress returned to Earth on 17 October 2021 on Soyuz MS-18, with commander Oleg Novitsky.
-Cosmonaut Pyotr Dubrov and astronaut Mark Vande Hei, who arrived at the ISS on Soyuz MS-18, joined Shkaplerov on the landing of Soyuz MS-19.
+The director and actress returned to Earth on 17 October 2021 on Soyuz MS-18 with commander Oleg Novitsky.
+Pyotr Dubrov and Mark Vande Hei, who arrived at the ISS on Soyuz MS-18, joined Shkaplerov on the landing of Soyuz MS-19.